Synchronous communication

 -

-- multimodal interaction: exchanging text, images, videos and animations, and engaging in text-based, audio or video discussions (which is useful for language learners, who can draw on visual support for their interactions)
+- multimodal interaction: exchanging text, images, videos and animations, and engaging in text-based, audio or video discussions (which is especially useful for language learners, who can draw on visual support for their interactions)

 - permanent logs: allowing conversation transcripts to be preserved and revisited (which is again useful for language learners, but also for students conducting research interviews)